kunempire/scsctsh/ReadMe.md

 **scstsh** is a project of simple shell developed in c(Linux).
 This is version 1.0.

+- `./src` is the scstsh resources.
+- `./usr` is the external commands similar to Linux implemented by me.
+There is also a ReadMe in `./usr`.

 ## Origin

 First of all, it's a comprehensive work assigned in *Operation System*.
 It is named after School of Cyber Science and Technology, Shenzhen Campus of Sun Yat-sen University.